pyllyukko/user.js/README.md

 | Linux          | `/etc/firefox/syspref.js`, for older versions: `/etc/firefox/firefox.js` |
 | Linux (Debian) | `/etc/firefox-esr/firefox-esr.js`                          |
 | OS X           | `/Applications/Firefox.app/Contents/Resources/mozilla.cfg` |

-In `user.js`, Change `user_pref(` to  one of:
- * `pref(` (the value will be used as default value for all Firefox Profiles where it is not explicitly set, it can be changed in `about:config` and is kept across browser sessions)
- * `lockPref(` (the value will be used as default value on Firefox profile creation, will be locked and can't be changed) in `user.js` or in Firefox's `about:config` or settings.

 #### Additional installation steps for Windows/OS X